markusahlstrand/authhero/README.md

 - authhero.
 The main package for authhero that handles authentication and API requests.
 - create-authhero, a CLI for creating authhero projects
+- adapters:

   - adapter-interfaces, a package containing interfaces for creating adapters for authhero
+  - kyssely
+  - drizzle

 It also contains the following apps: